aehp20/my-shopping-mobile/README.md

 # My shopping mobile

-Easy way to organize your products.
+The easy way to organize your shopping list.